-The retail giant is encouraging those affected to sell their wares through its marketplace, which will almost certainly be a costlier and riskier proposition in most instances.
+The retail giant is encouraging those affected to sell their wares through its marketplace, which will almost certainly be a costlier and riskier proposition for most.

-To produce those sales, suppliers will have to bear all of the costs associated with marketplace selling – from fulfilled by Amazon warehousing fees to advertising.
+To produce those sales, suppliers will have to bear all of the costs associated with marketplace selling – to fulfillment by Amazon, plus warehousing fees, and advertising.